tinuola/gdi-curriculum/_template/README.md

     * Images for courses should be stored `imgs` folder.

 * `demo-gdi-slides.html`
   * *(Work in progress)* This is meant to showcase ways to use reveal.js's features for GDI content, as well as to outline GDI style guidelines.
 Copy code/section snippets from this file as needed.
+Do not delete this file.

   * Note: The demo slides contain common use cases of reveal.js for GDI content.
 Interested in more ways to use the framework's robust features?
 Visit the [reveal.js website](https://revealjs.com/) for a full demo.